tjelvar-olsson/biologists-guide-to-computing/source/managing-your-system.rst

 how does the shell know to look for the ``ls`` program in the ``/bin`` directory?

 The answer lies in the environment variable ``PATH``.
-This environment variable tells the shell the locations to go looking for programs in.
+This environment variable tells the shell the locations where to go looking for programs.
 We can inspect the content of the ``PATH`` environment variable using the ``echo`` command.

 .. code-block:: none

     $ echo $PATH
     /usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin

+.. note:: Remember that in bash scripting we need to prefix variable names with a dollar
+          sign (``$``) to access the value the variable is holding.

 The ``PATH`` variable basically contains a list of colon (``:``) separated directories.
 When you try to run a program the shell looks in these directories, in order, and uses